Synacor

-Synacor Inc. is a technology and services company headquartered in Buffalo, New York.
+Synacor Inc. is an American technology and services company headquartered in Buffalo, New York.
 It provides email and collaboration tools through Zimbra, and TV Everywhere authentication and identity management services through Cloud ID.
-In addition to Buffalo, the company has offices in London, Pune, Singapore, and Tokyo.
+In addition to Buffalo, the company has offices in London, Pune, Singapore and Tokyo.

 History

 In January 1998, George Chamoun and Darren Ascone, roommates at the University of Buffalo, founded Chek.com, a Buffalo-based email infrastructure provider.
 It started as an affinity-branded free email provider, allowing users to create an email account at domains like Budweiser.com and Yankeesfan.net.
 Additionally, Chek.com provided a Business E-Communications product, allowing companies to outsource their email hosting to Chek.com, providing an outlet for businesses to maintain email and intranet systems internally.
 The stated aim of the outsourced email product was to allow smaller companies to present a professional image similar to larger, established companies.

 Chek.com was an early adopter of the LAMP technology stack and was a major supporter of the growing PHP community; Chek.com (and later, Synacor) hosted the official PHP website for a number of years prior to it being mirrored.

 In 2000, Chek.com merged with MyPersonal, a San Francisco-based portal provider, to become Synacor.
 After the merger, Synacor started offering an extended set of products geared towards ISPs, cable companies, and telecommunications.
 Synacor began by hosting emails; the first such ISP was Kmart.
 The new agreement would provide BlueLight ISP customers with access to a 'mybluelight'-branded portal and web-based email hosted by Synacor.

 In 2003, Synacor began to offer services to small and mid-size ISPs which allowed them to provide premium online content, similar to offerings by Yahoo at the time.
 Synacor claimed to manage complexities such as registration, rights management, and billing that customers experienced while operating their service.
 This technology eventually became Synacor's TV Everywhere product line.
 This technology also led Synacor to help shape the standards for Home-Based authentication through its long-standing participation in the Open Authentication Technology Committee (OATC) and Cable and Telecommunications Association for Marketing (CTAM).
 Furthermore, Synacor's TV Everywhere authentication product helped contribute to Apple's SSO.